 Dean Deutz, a private wealth consultant with RBC Wealth Management, says he typically draws a flowchart to demonstrate the ultimate path of the spouses’ assets no matter who passes away first.
 Once a couple determines the best path and how much control they want the surviving spouse to exercise, they can move forward with executing the plan.

 Here are some tips for planning your estate while maintaining family harmony:

 It’s all in a name

-“One of the biggest mistakes people make when determining who will inherit their assets is in the beneficiary designations on retirement accounts and insurance policies,” said Ranzau.
+“One of the biggest mistakes people make when determining who will inherit their assets is in the beneficiary designations on retirement accounts and insurance policies,” says Ranzau.
 “The best-laid estate plan can be destroyed by an incorrect beneficiary designation.”

 Family dynamics can change in a hurry if a remarried spouse neglects to remove the former spouse as primary beneficiary on a document.
-“That makes all types of people unhappy, except maybe the former spouse,” he said.
+“That makes all types of people unhappy, except maybe the former spouse,” he says.

 Another error occurs when a spouse names the current spouse as primary beneficiary and the children as equal contingent beneficiaries, believing that everyone will get something.
 In truth, the primary beneficiary receives all the assets in this situation and will be free to act as he or she wishes.

-“If a spouse is a primary beneficiary on an IRA, it becomes his or her IRA when the owner dies,” Ranzau said.
+“If a spouse is a primary beneficiary on an IRA, it becomes his or her IRA when the owner dies,” Ranzau says.
 In this case, contingent beneficiaries don’t matter, she added, because the IRA will go to the spouse alone.